vivitt/unit-converter/README.md

 The [converter.tsx](src/converter.tsx) file includes three helper functions that are used inside the TabGroup component to get the result for the conversion.

-The values for each unit to make the conversions are stored in the [unit.tsx](src/units/unit.tsx) file, where an array of objects includes all the types of conversion an the units for each one.

 ## Installation